chuanqisun/htmaa-2025/src/posts/final-project/index.md

 The microphone input worked really well.
 The speaker output was disappointing.
-Multiple player plugging into the Switchboard didn't work One player would pull down the signal voltage of another player, causing false positive changes on their side
+Multiple player plugging into the Switchboard didn't work One player would pull down the signal voltage of another player, causing false positive changes on their side Both devices are sensitive to power supply.
+Dropping voltage causes device to reboot or disconnect from BLE .

 **How was it evaluated?**